RohitTayal97/online-file-explorer/README.md

 - Validation runs on create and rename for not allowing duplicate file/folder, user is prompted with error in case of validation failure.
 - Truncated name is shown in case of longer file/folder names.

-Use `npm start` to run the app.
+To run the app locally, Use `npm start` to run the app.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.